aybora/wbdetr/README.md

 Our code is able to any (N,K) pair in WB-DETR(N-K) experiments.
 Yet, due to the limitation in computational resources only two experiments are done.
 One of it is WB-DETR (0-4) for ~350 epochs and the other is WB-DETR(2-8) for ~500 epochs.

 We provide baseline WB-DETR models.
-AP is computed on COCO 2017 val5k, and inference time is over the first 100 val5k COCO images, with torchscript transformer.
+AP is computed on COCO 2017 val5k.

 <table>
   <thead>